 A – Accountability

 Accountability refers to the strengthening of our governance structure, financial position, and exposure preparatory to seeking grant funding later this year.
-We are seeking to expand our already great board by up to five new positions – three additional Founding Members and two outside directors.
-Drawing on our new Founding Member Keith Barrows’ development expertise, we are designing a funding structure to spread the financial load for our work and provide a base for the new think tank.
-To expand exposure of our great content, we will be seeking all hands on deck for posting across our Founding Members’ networks.
+We are seeking to expand our already great board by up to five new positions – three additional Founding Experts and two outside directors.
+Drawing on our new Founding Expert Keith Barrows’ development expertise, we are designing a funding structure to spread the financial load for our work and provide a base for the new think tank.
+To expand exposure of our great content, we will be seeking all hands on deck for posting across our Founding Experts’ networks.

 F – Focus